IzanamiiDevv/CoT/README.md

 Welcome to **C++ of Things**!
 This repository is a comprehensive resource for both new and advanced developers who want to enhance their skills in the C++ programming language.
 Whether you're just starting or looking to deepen your understanding of advanced concepts, this repository provides an organized collection of C++ features, concepts, and best practices.

+---

+> ⚠️ **WARNING:** This page is under development.
+> All contents are subject to change throughout the development process.

+---

 ## Contents

 - [Introduction to C++](#introduction-to-c)